 The Kuban Bridgehead — Romanian Withdrawal took place in 1943.
 Feb–Sep 1943.

-Who won the Kuban Bridgehead — Romanian Withdrawal?
+What was the outcome of the Kuban Bridgehead — Romanian Withdrawal?

 The Soviet Union were victorious against the Romania / Germany.